 On 2 May 1855, Florence left the hospital in Scutari in order to witness for herself the conditions of the army at Balaklava.
 Within a few days of her arrival in the harbour, she was struck down with 'Crimean fever'.

-Although it was feared that she was near to death, by 24 May Lord Raglan was able to telegraph London that she was out of danger.
+Although it was feared that she was near to death, Lord Raglan was able to telegraph London that she was out of danger by 24 May.
 However, her recovery was slow, hampered in part by her demanding schedule.

 'During the greater part of the day I have been without food necessarily, except a little brandy and water (you see I am taking to drinking like my comrades in the Army)'